 Notice of Suspension:

 Every student who is suspended from school shall receive a re-entry conference and an intervention plan to be developed with the student and guardian/parent(s) that shall include clear documented behavioral and academic expectations for the student, and any additional services or support that school staff will provide to assist the student in meeting those expectations.
-The parent/guardian shall respond without delay to any request from school officials to attend a re-entry conference, but a parent/guardian’s failure to participate shall not prevent the student from returning to school after the suspension, nor will it prevent the school and student from holding the conference or developing the intervention plan.
+If school officials request to meet with the parent/guardian, a foster youth's educational rights holder, attorney, and county social worker, or an Indian child's tribal social worker, and, if applicable, the county social worker, the notice may state that the law requires such individuals to respond to the request without delay.
+However, the student shall not be penalized for the failure of the parent/guardian, a foster youth's educational rights holder, attorney, and county social worker, or an Indian child's tribal social worker, and, if applicable, the county social worker, to attend such a conference.
+The student may not be denied reinstatement solely because such individuals failed to attend the conference, nor will it prevent the school and student from holding the conference or developing the intervention plan.

 Suspension Pending Expulsion: